LEARN-LK/IAM/SP_Ubuntu1804.md

 16. Register you SP on LEARN test federation:
    * Go to ```https://fr-training.ac.lk/rr3/providers/sp_registration``` and continue registration with pasting the content of your metadata file

+You may have to answer several questions decsribing your service to the federation provider.

 ### Configure an example federated resouce "secure"